 The National Media Museum is situated in the heart of Bradford, UNESCO City of Film.
 We aim to be the best museum in world for inspiring people to learn about, engage with and create media.

 - The Museum is home to over 3.5 million items of historical significance.
-We look after the National Photography, National Cinematography, National Television and National New Media Collections.
+We look after the National Photography, National Cinematography and National Television Collections.